-WHEREAS, A national carbon tax can be implemented quickly and efficiently, and respond to the urgency of the climate crisis, because the federal government already has in place mechanisms, such as the Internal Revenue Service, needed to implement and enforce the tax, and already collects taxes from fossil fuel producers and importers; and
+WHEREAS, it is believed a national carbon tax can be implemented quickly and efficiently, and respond to the urgency of the climate crisis, because the federal government already has in place mechanisms, such as the Internal Revenue Service, needed to implement and enforce the tax, and already collects taxes from fossil fuel producers and importers; and

-WHEREAS, A national carbon tax would make the United States a leader in mitigating climate change and in the clean energy technologies of the 21st Century, and would incentivize other countries to enact similar carbon taxes, reducing global C02 emissions without the need for complex international agreements; now, therefore, be it
+WHEREAS, it is further believed a national carbon tax would make the United States a leader in mitigating climate change and in the clean energy technologies of the 21st Century, and would incentivize other countries to enact similar carbon taxes, reducing global C01 emissions without the need for complex international agreements.

-RESOLVED, That the Montclair Environmental Commission urges the United States Congress to enact without delay a tax on carbon-based fossil fuels; and, be it
+NOW THEREFORE BE IT RESOLVED, that the Governing Body of the City of Lambertville in the County of Hunterdon, in the State of New Jersey, urges the United States Congress to enact without delay a tax on carbon-based fossil fuels.